sockheadrps/CSS-Gradient-Generator/README.md

 # CSS-Gradient-Generator
-Generates gradients for use with CSS
+Generates gradients for use with CSS (color picker)